super-heavy-milk/blog/content/posts/go-could-have-been-named-glue.md

 1. asynchronous, network-dependent code
 1. distribution

-I'm hoping to actually get to use it in anger at some point for work.
-I want to test my hypothesis that it's a nice fit for writing glue code.

 ## Async

 I've experienced a lot frustration trying to write asynchronous, network-dependent code in Java, Javascript and Python.

-Java is actually well equipped to deal with this sort of thing.
-Of course, because it's Java, this manages to be a problem.
-There are simply too many ways to go about solving the async problem, and when you combine the array of choices with Spring, you start to get into max pain territory.
+Java is actually well equipped to deal with this sort of thing via threads.
+Of course, because it's Java, this manages to also be a problem.
+There are simply too many ways to go about doing async operations.
+Also, in order to use threads, you have to understand the whole history of threads in Java.
+There is a [400+ page book from 2006](https://www.oreilly.com/library/view/java-concurrency-in/0321349601/) that is still useful because to really get it, you have to go back pretty far.

+> _In Java's defense, concurrent programming is just inherently complex.
+Concurrent code in Java can be complex, but it also gives you a lot of tools._

 Python and Javascript have a slightly different (but related) issue, which is the ["what color is your function"](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) problem.
 If you don't want to read the linked article, the _tldr_ is that mixing async and non-async functions is headache.

 Go _seems_ to solve this quite neatly.
-The standard library has all the network packages you need for 99% of tasks.
-Because the standard library is so well equiped, dependencies can be kept to a minimum.
-No colored functions or heavy OS threads, just green threads in the form of goroutines.
-Practically speaking, this means that any function can be used in a linear, single-threaded fashion or in a concurrent, asynchronous context.
+The standard library is touted to have all the network packages you need for 99% of tasks.
+Because the standard library is well equipped, dependencies can be kept to a minimum.
+No colored functions or heavy OS threads, just green threads via goroutines.

+> _Practically speaking, this means that any function can be used in a linear, single-threaded fashion or in a concurrent, asynchronous context._

 Add in the [errors are values](https://go.dev/blog/errors-are-values) paradigm and Go really starts to look appealing.

 ## Distribution